cc-archive/cchost/cchost_lib/TAGS-README.txt

     Categories are a way to group tags.

-        (As of this writing there is no use of tag categories directly in ccHost.
-They are exposed through the query engine explained below.)

         Admins can create tag categories in admin/tagcat/cats.
         These categories will then be visible in the assignment screen admin/tagcat.